Vschev/Python_BI_2022/README.md

 main(input_fastq, output_file_prefix='', gc_bounds=(0, 100), length_bounds=(0, 2 ** 32), quality_threshold=0, save_filtered=False) - the main function :)

-The rest are used inside the main and receive its arguments from it:
+The other functions are used inside the main and receive their arguments from it:

 scan(data) - the function used for file loading reads from file into the memory.